StackTips

 startActivity(sendIntent);

-A WebView is an android UI component that displays webpages.
+A WebView is an Android UI component that displays webpages.
 It can either display a remote webpage or can also load static HTML data.
-This encompasses the functionality of a browser that can be integrated to application.
-WebView uses the WebKit rendering engine to display web pages and includes methods to navigate forward and backward through a history, zoom in and out, etc.
+This encompasses the functionality of a browser that can be integrated into an application.

-Define different kind of context in android
+19. Define different kinds of context in android

 //Creating ui instance